jmarshrossney/ceres-workshop/pages/task_2/main_task.rst

 Change all of the statements that import internal modules so that they import from ``fractals``, rather than by relying on the path.

+Commit and push your changes to GitHub.

 .. rubric:: Footnotes

 .. [#f1] This is perfectly legit Python code, but generally seen as bad practice since it pollutes the namespace with things that cannot be read off from the import statement.
+    It's possible to tell ``flake8`` to ignore this, but it's far better to be explicit about what we want to import.

 .. [#f2] There are other, better options such as Poetry, which also manages dependencies.
 However, since we're using Conda to manage dependencies, we may as well stick with a packaging tool that is simple and doesn't come with added bells and whistles.